So is wine fattening or is it possible to have a glass or two at night without gaining weight?

 One study had participants adding 2000 calories of ethanol (alcohol) to their daily diet to raise their total calories to 4500.
 At the end of this study, their amount of weight increased was only negligible.
 But when adding 2000 calories of chocolate it resulted in a huge spike in added weight (5).

 There are many other animal studies finding similar results.
 Those drinking red wine in controlled environments didn’t lead to any significant gaining in weight (6,7).
-Crazy enough one animal study found those drinking white wine ended up gaining less weight than those only drinking water (but those drinking wine also consumed less overall calories) (8).
+Crazy enough one animal study found those drinking white wine ended up gaining less weight than those only drinking water (but those who drank wine also consumed less overall calories) (8).

-Many believe some of the anti-obesity benefits that can come with drinking wine is due to its polyphenol content (9).
+Many believe some of the anti-obesity benefits that can come with wine drinking is due to its polyphenol content (9).
 Wine polyphenols have been found to lower appetite, promote calorie burning, and maybe even prevent fat storage (10).
 The polyphenols in wine can help to convert stubborn white fat in the body to brown fat which is much easier to burn off (11).

 And lastly, a study of 20,000 women by Harvard University found those who drank wine regularly had a 70% reduced risk of obesity (12).